 The writing requirement in the American Studies major is met by completion of the normal courses required to complete the major.
 Majors intending to enter graduate or professional studies should see the chairperson for particular courses necessary or desirable to prepare for advanced study.
 Other courses, such as foreign languages and/or quantitative skills, may be required for students wishing to pursue graduate work.

-Majors in American Studies have studied in the following programs in recent years: Internships in Francophone Europe; Barcelona, Spain; Advanced Studies in England, Bath; and Macquarie University, Sydney, Australia.
-See the International Programs section of the “Catalog” for further information.
+Majors in American Studies have studied in the following programs in recent years: Advanced Studies in England, Bath IFSA Butler University of Edinburgh; Internships in Francophone Europe; Macquarie University, Sydney, Australia; SIT Human Rights: Foundations, Challenges, and Advocacy; and SU Abroad Strasbourg, France; .
+See the International Programs section of the Catalog for further information.